cheftonberry/foundry-spellcheck/README.md

 ---

-Chef's Spellchecker 2 provides offline spellchecking for Foundry VTT v13 and v14 rich-text editors, textareas, and text fields.
+Chef's Spellchecker 2 provides offline spellchecking for Foundry VTT v13 and v14.

 Version 2.0.1 is a complete rework of the module's interface and behavior.
-It adds module-owned red underlines, a custom right-click suggestion menu, support for the Foundry desktop application and v14 detached windows, and safe replacements that retain editor undo support.
-The US-English dictionary is bundled locally, so journal and character text is never sent to an external spelling service.
+Custom spellchecking UI that supports both the Foundry VTT application and browsers.
+Also supports detached windows now.
+Local offline dictionary, browser dictionary no longer needed.

 Use **Add “word” to dictionary** to accept a campaign name or custom term.
 Personal dictionary entries are stored locally for the current browser or Foundry desktop client and persist across sessions.